RyderGreystorm/projects/multi_cloud_tomcat_project/README.md

 - The `aws/provider` block uses a profile named `"terradmin"` for the AWS IAM user.
   - If you have a different profile configured, replace `"terradmin"` with your profile name.
   - If no profile is set up, remove the profile line and leave only the region.
+  - Ensure you have a registred domain name else the Route53 will not work.
+Open **`aws/route53.tf`** and uncomment everything.
+Replace the domain name with your domain name. **NOTE.
+YOU CAN SIMPLY SKIP THIS BY LEAVING THE ROUTE53 CODE COMMENTED AND RUNNING EVERYTHING.
+THIS WILL RESULT IN YOU LAUNCHING THE INFRASTRUCTURE ON AWS AND AZURE WITHOUT YOU HAVING A UNIFIED LINK FOR THE TWO IP ADDRESSES** You will have to access the apps by visiting the ip public address of the instance from each provider

 ### Azure Configuration
 - Ensure your Azure CLI is authenticated, as Terraform interacts with Azure APIs to provision the required resources.